Thursday, June 16, 2022

 Conclusion

-So yeah, nearly three decades later (Holy shit I'm old) Jurassic Park is still one of the great summer popcorn movies.
+So yeah, over three decades later (Holy shit I'm old) Jurassic Park is still one of the great summer popcorn movies.
 But given the visionary director behind it all, I expect more.
 Spielberg's made countless classic films that appeal to a broad audience without dumbing anything down or treading worn-out territory.
 Jurassic Park could've fully explored the idea of humans and dinosaurs coexisting, could've fully explored the dangers of tampering with nature, could've fully explored the different characters' responses to this appalling new technology, without resorting to familiar monster movie tropes.
 But the filmmakers went the safe, profitable route here and simply gave us a movie about dinosaurs chasing people.
 And then they did it five more times.

 That does it for ASM this week.
 Thanks for reading, and comment below!